pain2gain/Chatbot_IBM_Watson/README.md

  Like the following picture:
 ![image](https://github.com/pain2gain/Chatbot_IBM_Watson/raw/master/images/decompose_description.png)

-The file named entities contains a Java small programme with can realize the decomposition and composition of the entities' descriptions.
+The file named entities contains a Java small programme which can realize the decomposition and composition of the entities' descriptions.

 **Tips:**